SX-Aurora/SX-Aurora.github.io/_posts/2019-03-30-Testing-LLVM-VE-RV-update.md

 ```bash
 make deep
 ```
-You'll know when you must do this.
-When you really do development and commit things and push merge requests.
+You'll know when you must do this: when you really do development and commit things and push merge requests.